The Canadian Snowbird’s Checklist – Everything You Need to Do Before You Go

 • Fridge: Clean out your fridge and freezer of all perishables and empty the freezer in case of a power interruption – or, empty them entirely and turn them off, leaving the door propped open.

-• Service Suspension: Make arrangements to suspend services at home like your landline, cable and internet.
+• Service Suspension: Make arrangements to suspend services at home, like your landline, cable, internet and streaming services that you don’t use over the winter

 • Water: Consider shutting off your water and draining all pipes if appropriate for your home